kkumer/gepard/docs/source/install.rst

    pip install gepard

-Of course, you should have Python first (version 3.7 at the least), as well as ``pip``, which all major Linux distributions have as a standard package.
+Of course, you should have Python first (version 3.7 should be fine, but testing is done for versions 3.11 and newer), as well as ``pip``, which all major Linux distributions have as a standard package.
 (If you want to install Gepard in the virtual Python environment,